dtim-upc/THOR/Dataset/README.md

 We consider a health-related data scenario containing **Disease A-Z** information with **Conditions**.
 The following sections describe the data sources and schema used.

+### Structured Data Sources and Integrated Schema

+Our structured data sources contain disease and condition information in tabular format (CSVs), following the integrated schema (Fig. Schema).
+Each structured data source contains two columns relating concepts such as **Disease** and **Anatomy** or **Surgery** and **Anatomy**.
+We have 10 structured sources containing instances of 11 concepts.

+![The Integrated Schema for our Use Case Datasets](images/disease_schema.png)

+---

 ### Text Data Sources

 To address data sparsity via enrichment during data integration, our intrinsic evaluation accounts for a wide variety of entity types and a complex schema.
 We annotated a text dataset with concepts and relations shown in our schema (Fig. Schema).
 The dataset aggregates **Disease/Conditions A-Z** information from major health portals like WHO, NHS, and CDC.
 We manually collected texts about 314 diseases, organized into up to eight different text documents per condition.

-### Structured Data Sources and Integrated Schema

-Our structured data sources contain disease and condition information in tabular format (CSVs), following the integrated schema (Fig. Schema).
-Each structured data source contains two columns relating concepts such as **Disease** and **Anatomy** or **Surgery** and **Anatomy**.
-We have 10 structured sources containing instances of 11 concepts.

-![The Integrated Schema for our Use Case Datasets](images/disease_schema.png)
+#### <ins>Text Data Annotation Guidelines</ins>

+The following guidelines pertain specifically to the Text Data Annotation portion of our dataset.
+Each text file has been named according to the corresponding ICD11 disease code, adhering to the International Classification of Diseases 11th edition, which can be found at [ICD-11](https://icd.who.int/ct11/icd11_mms/en/release).

+To facilitate Named Entity Recognition and Relation Extraction, we have compiled a comprehensive health dataset encompassing detailed information on individual diseases.
+From an initial compilation of information on approximately 1100 diseases, a total of 314 diseases have been meticulously annotated.
+Our annotation efforts have been focused on ensuring the highest quality of data by incorporating punctuation corrections, integration of abbreviations, processing of bullet points, and integration of disease codes.
+The guidelines adhered to in the annotation process are as follows:

+- Initialization of entity labels and relation labels to set the foundation for the annotation framework.
+- Development of a specialized schema tailored for the annotation task, serving as a structured guideline.
+- Marking of words followed by the selection of appropriate labels from the predefined set.
+- Identification and establishment of dependencies between entities, followed by the addition of these into a corresponding relation, chosen from a list of available relation labels.
+- Rigorous validation of chosen relations against the schema to ensure consistency and accuracy.

+By strictly following these guidelines, we aim to create a dataset that is not only precise but also aligns with the intended use-case scenarios.

-## Annotation Interface and Process
+#### Annotation Tool and Sample

 We utilized the open-source tool [doccano](https://doccano.github.io/doccano/) to annotate our dataset.
 The annotation process involves identifying and labeling entities such as diseases, symptoms, and anatomy, as well as the relations between them, such as causality and symptoms association.